The SaaS market is expected to grow from $105 billion in 2020 to over $140 billion in 2022.

 - Lower storage costs in some cases

 If your business is in a market that has regulatory restrictions over how data gets stored, such as HIPAA in the healthcare industry, on-premise software may be a better choice.
+Although the SaaS provider may have the appropriate certifiations.

 You can implement any security requirements you need to be fully compliant and you won’t have to worry about data being stored on a remote server.
+Some companies, and government agencies, are simply not yet ready to trust their data to the cloud.

 Local Network Bandwidth